TL;DR

 | Decreasing Term | Repayment mortgages. | Reduces over time. | A £200,000 policy might pay out £100,000 halfway through the term. |

-Critical Illness Cover: Protection When You Need It Most
+Critical Illness Cover: Protection When you may need It Most

 What if a serious illness, not death, was the event that turned your life upside down?
 Critical Illness Cover (CIC) is designed for this scenario.
-It pays out a tax-free lump sum if you are diagnosed with one of the specific serious conditions listed in the policy.
+It may pay out a potentially tax-efficient lump sum if you are diagnosed with one of the specific serious conditions listed in the policy.

 The "big three" conditions covered by all providers are cancer, heart attack, and stroke, which account for the majority of claims.
-However, modern policies can cover 50+ conditions, including:
+However, modern policies may cover 50+ conditions, including:

 - Multiple sclerosis